danmar/cppcheck/man/manual.md

 ## Suppressions in a file

-You can create a suppressions file.
-Example:
+You can create a suppressions file for example as follows:

     // suppress memleak and exceptNew errors in the file src/file1.cpp memleak:src/file1.cpp